 |Welcome & Student Service|

-Please feel free to contact us should you have further questions: email@example.com
+Please do not hesitate to contact us if you have any further questions: firstname.lastname@example.org

 Kind regards and stay healthy!

 Prof. Dr. Victoria Büsch and Dr. Thorsten Bagschik